 Preventing Begonia Nematodes

 As with many diseases, prevention is the only sure-fire cure.

 Never use garden soil to plant begonias, as it may be contaminated with nematodes.
 Use a sterile potting medium and scour pots to make sure they are free of any bits of previously used soil.
 You can also sterilize your soil with heat treatments.
-Nematodes are killed at temperatures of 104-130 degrees Fahrenheit (40-54 C.).
+Nematodes are killed at temperatures of 104 to 130 degrees F. (40-54 C.).